 “The Killing of a Sacred Deer” Review

-The Killing of a Sacred Deer [2017] – ★★★★ This film proved to be the most divisive at this year’s Cannes Film Festival, and there was a good reason for the audience and critics to feel so confused and uncertain.
+The Killing of a Sacred Deer [2017] – ★★★★ This film proved to be the most divisive at the Cannes Film Festival 2017, and there was a good reason for the audience and critics to feel so confused and uncertain.
 The Killing of a Sacred Deer is a product of Yorgos Lanthimos, the director who is…

 “Match Point” Review